This post is going to be:

 So next up I wanted to check if the STM32 was sending valid JSON messages… and that meant breaking out the logic analyser.

-With my Salaea hookup up to the UART Rx and Tx I could easily grab the 500kbps traffic on the wire.
+With my Salaea hookup up to the STM32/ESP8266 UART Rx and Tx I could easily grab the 500kbps traffic on the wire.
 The Salaea Logic 2 software has protocol disectors for a bunch of protocols (and of course serial is about as simple as they get) so it was easy to decode the serial 1’s and 0’s into hex and ascii.
-I could then export the hex to a .csv file and some simple Python to turn that back into a text file containing all the JSON messages.
+I could then export the hex to a .csv file from the Salaea software and some simple Python to turn that back into a text file containing all the JSON messages.

 Eagle eyed amongst you will see that in the image above, the STM32 echo of the json command from the ESP8266 is missing the first character – it should say “json” but just says “son”.
 So I’ll need to go and check why that echo is munching the first echoed character.
 Problem for future John!